 One TMS blade insert set must be purchased in order to operate your workstation; when purchased with a workstation base unit, the stripping blade insert set will be installed at the factory.
 If necessary, the stripping blade insert set can be replaced by the user.

 These Bottom Cleaver Inserts secure the fiber inside the cleaving assembly of the workstation.
 They are sold individually to allow cleaving of differently sized fibers held within the left and right fiber holding blocks.
 Different inserts are available to support a variety of fiber sizes; compatibility is listed in the table to the right.
+Please note that the base unit is compatible with fiber cladding from Ø80 µm to 200 µm, even though the inserts can hold fiber cladding diameters outside of this range.
+Please contact Tech Support for more information.

 Two bottom cleaver inserts, one for both the left and right fibers, must be purchased in order to operate your workstation; when purchased with an FPC200 base unit, the bottom cleaver inserts will be installed at the factory.
 If necessary, the cleaver inserts can be replaced by the user.
 When the cleaving assembly is closed, the top (sold in the next product grouping) and bottom inserts mate to secure the stripped fiber.